harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/change-impact-analysis/change-impact-analysis-quickstart.md

 These changes might include deployments, infrastructure changes, incidents, and feature flags.
 Harness Change Impact Analysis helps you:

-- Correlate recent changes in your service and their broader impact on your service.
+- Correlate recent changes in your service and their broader impact on the health of your service.
 - Triage the changes quickly and reduce downtime.

 This topic describes how to create a monitored service to correlate change events.